slu4coder/Minimal-UART-Computer-3/README.md

 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to the appropriate documentations for detailed licensing information.

-See https://github.com/slu4coder/Minimal-64x4-Home-Computer for a more feature-rich alternative.
+See https://github.com/slu4coder/Minimal-64x4-Home-Computer for a more feature-rich alternative with bitmap graphics, VGA and PS/2.

 Have fun!